leoproject/Course-DataScience/README.md

 > "How often have I said that when you have excluded the impossible whatever remains, however improbable, must be the truth."
 >**Sherlock Holmes**

-10. **Lesson 10** - This Chapter about Work with String in Pandas, I will go to begin this lesson.
+10. **Lesson 10** - This Chapter about Work with String in Pandas, this lesson is different than others.
+> "When we do fantasy, we must not lose sight of reality."
+>**Walt Disney**

+11. **Lesson 11** - THis Chapter about Data Visualization using the popular Bokeh library in Python.
+>"It is only shallow people who do not judge by appearances."
+>**Oscar Wilde**

+12. **Lesson 12** - This Chapter about Storytelling from geographic data.
+I am studying this now...